upbound/docs/content/cli/command-reference/_index.md

 ### profile use

-Select a profile to be used for all commands in `up`
+Select a profile to use for all commands in `up`
 `up profile use`.

 **Examples**